List of Blade Runner characters: K

 KD6-3.7, Officer K, or K for short, is a Nexus-9 replicant model created to obey authority no matter what and work as a "blade runner" for the Los Angeles Police Department, hunting down and "retiring" rogue older replicant models.
 He was portrayed by Ryan Gosling.

 K is aware he is a replicant, and like the rest of his line, was programmed with implanted memories to aid his mental stability—though the new model replicants are fully aware that these fake memories never really happened, to them or other people, but are actually fabrications.
 K begins to suspect that his implanted memories are actually real.
 When he starts to believe that he may be Rachael's child, and thus a "real" person, Joi suggests that he needs a real name and picks "Joe" for him.
 Both the name "K" and the nickname "Joe" are allusions to the protagonist character 'Josef K' in Franz Kafka's existential novel The Trial.

-At the end of the film, after sustaining a severe injury from Luv and taking Deckard to his daughter Dr. Stelline, K lies on the stairs outside her facility and bleeds out, his fate unclear.
+At the end of the film, after sustaining a severe injury from Luv and taking Deckard to his daughter Dr. Stelline, K is last seen on the stairs outside her facility and bleeding.